fuzzymfx/fuzzymfx.github.io/content/current.md

   - ~~Implement magnet link parsing using `magnet-uri`~~
   - ~~Attempt downloading torrent files and links using `webttorrent client`~~
   - ~~Write bencode parser in typescript~~
   - Build a TCP client to download files from the `trackers array` of the decoded bencode file.
-Combine the downloads and merge them to build the original file
+    - Establish a connection with peers.
+    - Request a piece of a file.
+    - Download the piece and verify its integrity.
+    - Repeat until the file has been downloaded.
+    - Combine the pieces.
 - [Space Impact](https://en.wikipedia.org/wiki/Space_Impact)
   - Research game development
   - Research LÖVE & Lua